cwcpark/cwcpark.github.io/global-health-works/index.md

 ### Family Mentor
 June 2015 - Feb.
 2016

-__International Rescue Committee (IRC): Mentor Program for Refuge Family	Baltimore, Catonsville, MD__
+__International Rescue Committee (IRC): Mentor Program for Refuge Family,	Baltimore, Catonsville, MD__

 * Coached Eritrean refugee family by teaching English, mathematics, and science, conducting employment training, and connecting to social/health services to help them adjust to new environment in Baltimore.
 Recruited new IRC family mentors to extend outreach to refugee populations in Baltimore and Catonsville.
 * Executed free health care and medical activities for 700 resettled refugees in Baltimore’s Nepalese and Bhutanese community, one of the largest refugee groups in the U.S.